Activities for Children & Families

 To find out more about Our Healthy Year search Change4Life/schools online or visit the website.

 The Able2B@Home concept was developed to deliver adapted exercise classes into your own home.

 Currently the classes, run by Jon Thaxton are being offered daily Mon, Wed and Fri at 11am, lasting approximately 30 mins.
 There is also an adapted relaxation session on Tues and Fri at 6pm.

 Sign-up cost is £25 per month per household but you can then access as many classes as you like each week.

 For more information and to sign up, click HERE

 Get Kids Moving

 A selection of workouts that put the fun back into fitness and help engage kids.
 Children can train alongside their favourite superheroes from the comfort of their home.
 All workouts are available for FREE on YouTube.
 Click here to try Get Kids Moving.

-We know children's activity levels have been impacted by the pandemic and its restrictions but there are lots of resources available to assist families to get active together, or help parents/carers encourage their children to move more.
+There are lots of resources available to assist families to get active together, or help parents/carers encourage their children to move more.
 Some of the most accessible ones are:

 Community Fitness Network have worked with 50 instructors who teach in communities to produce workouts for families, children and adults who have special educational needs and disability.
 Check out the YouTube Channel to access 211 videos including dance fitness, seated, boxing, yoga, stretch, balance and circuits.